 A World Heritage site.
 The wooden architecture is covered in thin layers of pure gold and is surrounded by a beautiful pond.

 See the Kyoto Imperial Palace, which was used as the Emperor's residence until about 150 years ago.
-On days when the Kyoto Imperial Palace is closed to visitors, the tour will visit Kitano Tenmangu Shrine (disembark for sightseeing) as an alternative destination.
+On days when the Kyoto Imperial Palace is closed to visitors, Mondays (or the following day if Monday is a holiday) and on days when there is an Imperial Household Agency event, the tour will visit Kitano Tenmangu Shrine instead.
 This shrine is famous for the god of learning, and its main hall is a designated national treasure.
 The shrine is especially great to see during the plum blossom and autumn leaf seasons.
-Please refer to "Additional Information" regarding alternative destinations on the day of closure.
+As the Kyoto Imperial Palace is closed to visitors on If the closed day falls on the 25th, the tour will visit Nishi Hongan-ji Temple.

 This Nara Period shrine is designated as a World Heritage Site.
 The deer of Nara Park are thought to be the shrine messengers.
-From January 2025, the Main Sanctuary special visit area will be newly added to the itinerary.
+From 2025, the Main Sanctuary special visit area will be newly added to the itinerary.
 Visitors can get closer to the Main Sanctuary and view the hanging lanterns in the corridor.
+However, in case the special visit area cannot be entered due to events or operational circumstances, the Kasuga Taisha Museum or Todaiji Museum will be visited instead.

 For a full refund, cancel at least 24 hours before the scheduled departure time.